aagatpokhrel/Clustering/README.md

 # Clustering
-Implementation of k-means clustering from scratch.
+Implementation of k-means clustering from scratch with a GUI

+Applications:
+    - Data Clustering
+    - Image Segmentation